fenago/gitlab-advanced/md/lab1_gitlab_cicd.md

 2. Enter your GitLab instance URL (also known as the gitlab-ci coordinator URL):
     `https://gitlab.com/`
 3. Enter the token you obtained to register the runner.
-4. Enter a description for the runner.
-You can change this value later in the GitLab user interface.
+4. Enter a name for the runner
-5. Enter the tags associated with the runner, separated by commas.
-You can change this value later in the GitLab user interface.
-6. Enter any optional maintenance note for the runner.
-7. Provide the runner executor: enter **docker**.
+5. Provide the runner executor: enter **docker**.
-8. If you entered docker as your executor, you are asked for the default image to be used for projects that do not define one in .gitlab-ci.yml: enter **ruby:2.7**
+6. If you entered docker as your executor, you are asked for the default image to be used for projects that do not define one in .gitlab-ci.yml: enter **ruby:2.7**
 ![](./images/27.png)

-9. Reload the webpage, you should see one runner available.
+7. Open/Reload the runners webpage, you should see one runner available.
 ![](./images/28.png)